Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Evaluation of viscosity and elastic force around the impactor

-The time evolution of $\phi_{\rm eff}$ can be seen in Fig. \ref{fig:2b}, where it can be seen that $\phi_{\rm eff}$ increases immediately after the impact.
-We have also plotted the time evolution of $\eta_{\rm eff}$, which can be seen in Fig. \ref{fig:2c}, where it also increases immediately after the impact.
-This suggests that the effective viscosity $\eta_{\rm eff}$ can be estimated by the $\phi_{\rm eff}-$dependent constitutive law for viscosity \cite{boyer2011}
+The time evolution of $\phi_{\rm eff}$ can be seen in Fig. \ref{fig:3b}, where $\phi_{\rm eff}$ increases right after the impact.
+We have also plotted the time evolution of $\eta_{\rm eff}$ in Fig. \ref{fig:3c}, where it also increases right after the impact.
+This suggests that the effective viscosity $\eta_{\rm eff}$ satisfies the constitutive law for viscosity \cite{boyer2011,suzuki2019}

-where $\phi_J$ is the jamming volume fraction, $\phi_{\rm eff}$ is the effective volume fraction around the impactor, and $\phi_0$ is the initial volume fraction.
-In Fig. \ref{fig:2c}, we also plot Eq. \eqref{eq:eta_eff_m} as dashed lines, where one can see that the measurement (Eq. \eqref{eq:eta_eff}) agrees with the model (Eq. \eqref{eq:eta_eff_m})
+where $\phi_J$ is the volume fraction at the jamming point, $\phi_{\rm eff}$ is the effective volume fraction around the impactor, and $\phi_0$ is the initial volume fraction.
+Note that $\phi_\mathrm{eff}$ is larger than $\phi_0$ because the impactor makes DJR right below it.
+In Fig. \ref{fig:3c}, we also plot Eq. \eqref{eq:eta_eff_m} as dashed lines, where the measurement (Eq. \eqref{eq:eta_eff}) agrees with the empirical expression (Eq. \eqref{eq:eta_eff_m}).